 Message From Project Director

-Diversion of water from large surplus river basin to the deficit river basin by implementing Inter Basin Water Transfer Projects (IBWTP) is the most viable method to address the need.
-Such IBWTPs holds potential to not only to meet assured year round assured irrigation targets but also to provide multiple benefit from generation of much needed hydroelectric energy, fulfilling water need for industrial use and urban water supply as well.
-Thus, the need of the hour is to develop to IBWTPs.
+Year-round irrigation service is the prime necessity for the agricultural development of Nepal which, in turn, is responsible for the food security of growing population.
+Hydropower development is another essential sector to fulfill the growing demand of energy for economic development of the country.
+Diversion of water from large surplus river basin to the deficit river basin by implementing Inter Basin Water Transfer Projects (IBWTP) is the most viable method to address these needs.
+Such IBWTPs holds potential not only to meet assured year-round irrigation targets but also to provide multiple benefit from generation of much needed hydroelectric energy, fulfilling water need for industrial use and urban water supply as well.
+Thus, the need of the hour is to develop IBWTPs.

 Understanding the importance and need of this, Government of Nepal, through its different policy documents including Irrigation Policy, National Water Resources Strategy, National Water Plan, Periodic Plans, has expressed its priority to develop IBWTPs.
 Based on this, Department of Water Resources and Irrigation has initiated numbers of such IBWTPs to be implemented which are at various levels of study.
 Being the most viable among other pipeline IBWTPs such as Sunkosi-Marin, Kali Gandaki-Tinau etc., Bheri Babai Multiple Diversion Project (BBDMP) is the first to be implemented.